-To date, the Foundation has given grants to seventy artists in eight rounds of Grant funding and was also the recipient of a grant to help produce the musical adaptation of Dan Baum’s book ‘Nine Lives’, a project by Paul Sanchez and Coleman DeKay.
-A total of over $325,000 has been rewarded in our history through grants, donations and special programs.
+Through the end of 2023, the Foundation has given grants to 221 artists in fifteen rounds of Grant funding and was also the recipient of a grant to help produce the musical adaptation of Dan Baum’s book ‘Nine Lives’, a project by Paul Sanchez and Coleman DeKay.
+A total of over $825,000 has been rewarded in our history through grants, donations and special programs.

 We will keep the information on all of our grant projects updated here, so please visit us often.

 We also invite you to become a member of the Foundation to assist us in raising the funds to provide grants, and to receive regular updates on our activities.
 For information on applying for a grant from the Foundation, please see the Grants page.

 2023 Round 15 Grant Recipients

 Renée Gros is an emerging singer and songwriter born, raised, & based in New Orleans, LA.
 Known for her powerfully soulful voice, Renée’s performances have captivated audiences on stages in her hometown and across the country, including the world famous Tipitina’s, House of Blues Chicago, and Chickie Wah Wah.
 She has been selected to receive a 2023 Threadhead Cultural Foundation Grant Award to record her debut, full-length LP.
 The album will be a collection of entirely original music, written by herself and her collaborator, Brazilian-born singer/songwriter, Tiago Guy.
 The album will be co-produced by Gros herself, Guy, and GRAMMY®-winning vocalist, keyboardist and studio musician, Nigel Hall, and will feature some of New Orleans’ finest musicians.
 For more on Renée go to www.reneegros.com